grafana/integration-sample-apps/sample-apps/apache-hbase/README.md

 # Apache HBase sample app

+> Note: this sample application takes a really long time to setup as the install for HBase takes near 20 minutes on good days.
+Feel free to run a `make tail-install` to track install progress.
+The install is triggered in the background so expect a long time for the metrics to show up.

 This sample application creates an Ubuntu VM integrated with Alloy for metric and log collection.
-This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of [Apache HBase](https://hbase.apache.org/) using the [JMX Prometheus Exporter](https://github.com/prometheus/jmx_exporter).
+It uses cloud-init and Make commands to ease setup, configuration, and monitoring of [Apache HBase](https://hbase.apache.org/), collecting HBase metrics and logs natively from HBase’s built-in `/prometheus` endpoints.

 ## Prerequisites